+'''

-Before starting treatment, it is necessary to exclude or correct any urinary tract obstructions [see Contraindications (4)].
+Before starting treatment, it is necessary to exclude or correct any urinary tract obstructions [see Contraindications(4)].

+'''

 During or immediately after administration, adequate amounts of fluid should be ingested or infused to force dieresis in order to reduce the risk of urinary tract toxicity.
-Obtain a urinalysis prior to each dose of Ifosfamide for Injection.
+Obtain a urinalysis prior to each dose of ifosfamide.
 If microscopic hematuria (greater than 10 RBCs per high power field) is present, then subsequent administration should be withheld until complete resolution.
-Further administration of Ifosfamide for Injection should be given with vigorous oral or parenteral hydration.
+Further administration of ifosfamide should be given with vigorous oral or parenteral hydration.